dccuchile/wefe/doc/index.rst

 -------------------------------

 A guide from the most basic to the most complex about how to use the package.
-It is guided through code and contains several examples that can then be used to create your own experiments.
+It is guided through code and contains several examples that can be used in your own experiments.

 `Replication of paper experiments <replications.html>`_
 -------------------------------------------------------

-Replication of several results of experiments performed on bias measurement papers in Word Embeddings
+Replication of previous studies on bias measurement of Word Embeddings.

 `API Documentation <api.html>`_
 -------------------------------

-It contains the list and specification of the functions and classes available in the package.
+It contains the specifications of all the functions and classes available in the package.